mjordan/larkm/README.md

 * "sqlite_db_path": absolute or relative (to larkm.py) path to larkm's sqlite3 database file.
 * "log_file_path": absolute or relative (to larkm.py) path to the log file.
 Directory must exist and be writable by the process running larkm.
 * "resolver_hosts": definition of the resolvers to include in the `urls` list returned to clients.
+* "whoose_index_dir_path": absolute or relative (to larkm.py) path to the Whoosh index data directory.
+Leave empty if you are not indexing ARK data.
-* "trusted_ips": list of client IP addresses that can create, update, and delete ARKs; leave empty to no restrict access to these functions (e.g. during testing).
+* "trusted_ips": list of client IP addresses that can create, update, delete, and search ARKs; leave empty to no restrict access to these functions (e.g. during testing).

 ```json
 {